Header Ads Widget

 Career transitions are becoming more common.
 According to the U.S. Bureau of Labor Statistics (BLS), the average person changes jobs multiple times throughout their career.
 Additionally, research from Pew Research Center shows that many workers seek new roles due to lack of growth, better pay, flexibility, or improved work-life balance.

-A career change isn’t unusual — but it requires strategy.
+A career change isn’t unusual but it requires strategy.
+When switching careers, showcasing your skills through a portfolio can make the transition smoother.

 Step 1: Clarify Why You Want a Career Change